Trusted Paris itineraries & local intel since 2003

 Overall, watching the parade is a fantastic way to experience the patriotic spirit of the French people on Bastille Day.

-“A great way to get a glimpse of the parade or easily reach there could be by staying at any Paris hotel that’s just around the corner of Des Champs Elysées.
+“A great way to get a glimpse of the parade or easily reach there could be by staying at any Paris hotel just around the corner of Des Champs Elysées.
 Hotel citizenM Paris Champs-Élysées is conveniently located just a short walk from the parade route.
-Plus, the hotel offers stylish and comfortable rooms with a private bathroom, free Wi-Fi, and a 24-hour front desk.”
+The hotel offers stylish and comfortable rooms with a private bathroom, free Wi-Fi, and a 24-hour front desk.”

 See Related: Fun & Interesting Facts About Paris

-2. Enjoy the Dazzling Bastille Day Fireworks at Eiffel Tower:
+2. Enjoy the Dazzling Bastille Day Fireworks at the Eiffel Tower:

-The Eiffel Tower is one of the most iconic landmarks of France, and on Bastille Day, it puts on a dazzling firework show that looks like something out of a movie with everything shining around you.
+The Eiffel Tower is one of France’s most iconic landmarks.
+On Bastille Day, it puts on a dazzling fireworks show that looks like something out of a movie, with everything shining around you.
 The tower is lit up in red, white, and blue (the colors of the French flag) and sparkles with a stunning fireworks show.

-The Bastille Day fireworks display starts at 11 pm and lasts for about 30–35 minutes.
-Moreover, every year, the Paris firework show follows a unique theme (i.e., liberation, peace, Olympics, disco, etc.), making each firework display once in a lifetime kind of moment!
+The Bastille Day fireworks display starts at 11 p.m. and lasts about 30–35 minutes.
+Moreover, every year, the Paris fireworks show follows a unique theme (e.g., liberation, peace, Olympics, disco, etc.), making each fireworks display a once-in-a-lifetime moment!

 The best viewing spots for the Bastille Day fireworks are the Trocadéro and Champ de Mars.
 But they’re also very crowded with over a million Parisians and tourists.

-Some other popular yet less crowded locations to watch the fireworks include nearby river banks and bridges, rooftops of the hotels, any public park with a clear view of the Eiffel Tower, the Île des Cygne, Arc de Triomphe, and the area around Place de la Concorde.
+Some other popular yet less crowded locations to watch the fireworks include nearby river banks and bridges, hotel rooftops, any public park with a clear view of the Eiffel Tower, the Île des Cygne, Arc de Triomphe, and the area around Place de la Concorde.

-“Hotel Mercure Paris Centre Tour Eiffel is just a couple minutes’ walk away from the Champ de Mars and Eiffel Tower, making it an ideal choice for people who wanna enjoy the Bastille Day fireworks from their balcony or hotel rooftop.
-Plus, the hotel also offers air-conditioned rooms equipped with TVs and private bathrooms, Free Wi-Fi, and a 24-hour front desk.“
+“Hotel Mercure Paris Centre Tour Eiffel is just a few minutes walk away from the Champ de Mars and Eiffel Tower, making it an ideal choice for people who want to enjoy the Bastille Day fireworks from their balcony or hotel rooftop.
+The hotel also offers air-conditioned rooms equipped with TVs and private bathrooms, Free Wi-Fi, and a 24-hour front desk.“

 TIP: As both the Champ de Mars and Trocadéro are massively crowded, stay cautious of pickpockets!
 I highly recommend keeping things simple and bringing what you REALLY REALLY need.
 Don’t bring any cash or other expensive items like jewelry – unless you’re wearing them!